-- 1. Using a cloth to prevent scratches, insert a small flat-tip screwdriver between the left edge of the lens and the housing.
-The lens will come down. - 2.
+- 1. Remove the license light assembly by pushing the left edge of the lens toward the right and pulling the assembly out. - 2.
 Pull the bulb straight out of its socket.
 Push the new bulb in until it bottoms in the socket.

 - 3. Turn on the parking lights and check that the new bulb is working. - 4.
-Put the lens back into the light assembly, right side first.
-Push on the left edge until it snaps into place.
+Put the lens back on the socket until it locks. - 5.
+Slide the right side of the light assembly into the hole.
+Push on the left side to latch the assembly into place.